devsonni/Mowito-Assignment/README.md

 - **Task 5**: Create a Bounding box of **red color** on the input image around items that did not have any barcodes ✅
 - **Task 6**: Create bounding boxes of **black color** around each ITEM in the image ( not the barcode) ✅

-### Each tasks was completed, please see attached result and find more results in /Results
+### Each task was completed, please see the attached result and find more results in /Results

 - {'8901725114916': 2, '8901063160088': 2, '8901030578199': 1}